Duong-NguyenTrinhTrung/PGx-Documentation/faqs.rst

 In PGxDB, users can search for any variant from the **"Variant browser"** page using the innput format: *Chromosome_Coordinate_Reference/Alternative allele*, example: *20_50581449_C/G*

-Then the basic information of the gene where the variant occur are shown including "Gene ID",	"Gene symbol",	and "Primary transcript".
-The "Go to detail page" link on the right will re-direct to the specific page for that gene where all following information for each variant of that gene are list:
+Then the basic information of the gene where the variant occur are shown including *Gene ID*, *Gene symbol*,	and *Primary transcript*.
+The *Go to detail page* link on the right will re-direct to the specific page for that gene where all following information for each variant of that gene are list:
    - Basic variant annotation (sequence position, consequence, wildtypeAA, mutantAA, codon)
    - 40 the variant effect prediction scores and its MEAN value
    - Genebased burden association analysis result
-User could apply filter, sort when browsing these information
+User could apply filters, sorting when browsing these information